|Teaching method||Contact hours|

 Language of instruction:

 To start with the BSc thesis, the student must have a study progress of at least 102 credits of the mandatory and restricted optional part of the individual examination programme, including all credits of the first year programme.
-Thesis supervisors can demand additional required knowledge to allow students to select a specific topic.
+Some thesis supervisors may request specific courses as additional assumed or required knowledge.

 Assumed knowledge on:

-All compulsory bachelor's Soil, Water, Atmosphere courses, in addition thesis supervisors may request specific courses as assumed knowledge.
+All compulsory courses of the Bachelor program Soil, Water, Atmosphere.
+In addition thesis supervisors may request specific courses as assumed knowledge.

 The BSc thesis is a 12 credits course which offers student the opportunity to carry out an individual scientific research in the Soil, Water, Atmosphere domain.
 The students write a research proposal, carry out research, and present this research both written (thesis) and orally (symposium).
-The thesis is accompanied by an appendix discussing ethical aspects of the thesis topic (or a related issue).
+Along with the thesis you write a short ethical essay related to your thesis topic (or another topic of choice).

 Prior to the start of the course an introduction lecture will outline the course content and goals.
 After this lecture, students can indicate their preferred topic from a list of available topics.
 Based on the student preferences, the coordinators will assign topics to the students.
-The student and supervisor should agree on the research proposal (maximum 2 pages A4; suggested workload 1.5 credits), and submit it together with the BSc thesis contract to the BSc coordinator.
-He will evaluate the proposal (go / no-go), and provide feedback to student and supervisor.
+The student and supervisor agree on the research proposal (maximum 2 pages A4; suggested workload 1.5 credits), and submit it together with the BSc thesis contract to one of three domain coordinators.
+They will evaluate the proposal (go / no-go), and provide feedback to student and supervisor.
 Parallel to this, lectures will be given on thesis writing skills, oral presentation skills (including propositions), and ethics.
-Students are advised to follow these courses.
+Students are advised to follow these classes.

 The nature of the BSc thesis research may greatly vary, depending on the topic and the research group.
-In some cases, a small experiment or fieldwork will be carried out by the student, to gather new data that will be used.
+In some cases, a small experiment or field study is carried out by the student, to gather new data that will be used.
 In many cases, students will work with existing datasets (e.g. time series, spatial data) that may need to be compiled and/or modified to allow the analyses of interest.
-Students will analyze the dataset, choosing appropriate methods and software to do so.
-Building on this analysis, they should come up with original solutions and answers to the research questions and suggestions for further research.
-The suggested total workload of the research is 5 credits; supervisors will mark the research skills of the students based on the thesis assessment form.
+Students then analyze the dataset, choosing appropriate methods and software to do so.
+Building on this analysis, you develop original solutions and answers to the research questions, as well as suggestions for further research.
+The suggested total workload of the research is 5 credits.
+Supervisors grade the research skills of the students based on a standard rubric and a template thesis assessment form.

 Students will prepare a thesis describing their research.
 The suggested total workload of writing the thesis is 3 credits.
-The thesis report is marked by the supervisor, who will judge the contents (as outlined above), as well as scientific reporting aspects (writing).
-The thesis should be accompanied by an ethics appendix, which discusses ethical aspects of the research topic.
-The suggested workload for attending the ethics lectures and preparing the ethics appendix is 1.5 credits.
-The ethics appendix is marked by the ethics lecturer; the supervisor is encouraged to provide feedback on the ethics appendix, but will not evaluate it.
+The thesis report is graded by the supervisor, who will judge the contents (as outlined above), as well as scientific reporting aspects (writing).
+The thesis is accompanied by the ethics essay (graded by the ethics teacher).
+The suggested workload for attending the ethics lectures and writing the ethics essay is 1.5 credits.
 The BSc thesis research is presented orally at the BSc symposium.
 Students present their work, including a brief introduction on the topic, the methods used, results obtained, and the conclusions reached.
 In addition, students formulate three propositions related to their research topic, and defend these.
 Guidelines for propositions are provided separately.
-The performance at the symposium will be marked by the domain-coordinators, in some cases assisted by other lecturers.
+The performance at the symposium is graded by the domain-coordinators, in some cases assisted by other lecturers.

 After successful completion of this BSc thesis students are expected to be able to: